OWASP/owasp-mastg/Document/0x05f-Testing-Local-Authentication.md

 #### Requesting Permissions

-If your application has permissions that need to be requested at runtime, the application must call a requestPermissions() method in order to obtain the correct permissions.
-The app passes the permissions and a integer request code you specify to the user asynchronously, returning right away after the user responds to the prompt.
-After the user response is returned the same request code is passed to the requestPermissions() method.
+If your application has permissions that need to be requested at runtime, the application must call a requestPermissions() method in order to obtain them.
+The app passes the permissions needed and a integer request code you have specified to the user asynchronously, returning right away in the same thread upon user response.
+After the response is returned the same request code is passed to the app's callback method.

 ```java